cccu-uk/U10130_FCP_Practicals/content/Introduction/Intro.md

 # Introduction

-Special thanks to Seb Blair for preparing this mdbook and allowing us access to it.
+This MB book was prepared by Mr Seb Blair adapted for L0 Engineering by Dr Georgina Zimbitas.

 This mdBook will grow over the duration of this module with new labs/workshops and general content needed to test and increase your knowledge of computer programming.